langchain4j/quarkus-langchain4j-uphill-workshop/README.md

 ## STEP 5
 Add a RAG system that allows the chatbot to use relevant parts of our Terms of Use (you can find them [here](https://github.com/LizeRaes/quarkus-langchain4j-uphill-workshop/blob/main/src/main/resources/data/miles-of-smiles-terms-of-use.txt)) for answering the customers.

-1. Ingestion phase: the documents (files, websites, ...) are loaded, splitted, turned into meaning vectors (embeddings) and stored in an embedding store
+1. Ingestion phase: the documents (files, websites, ...) are loaded, split, turned into meaning vectors (embeddings) and stored in an embedding store

 <img src='images/ingestion.png' alt='Ingestion' width = '400'>